edge-cloud/www.edge-cloud.net/_posts/2019-04-08-limitations-of-anycast.md

 * **Red pin:** Represents a response with the SSL certificate that is assigned to the “US-West-2” origin.
 Traffic from this probe is therefore served by the AWS US-West-2 (Oregon) region.
 In this setup this represents 31% of the probes, which is 2 percentage points higher than with DNS-based geographic routing for the same set of probes.
 * **Blue pin:** Represents a response with the SSL certificate that is assigned to the “US-East-2” origin.
 Traffic from this probe is therefore served by the AWS US-East-2 (Ohio) region.
 Here this represents 61% of the probes, which is 2 percentage points lower than with DNS-based geographic routing for the same set of probes.

-We can see that most of the US-East coast based probes would correctly route to the US-East coast origin (depicted in blue) and most of the US-West coast probes would also correctly route to the US-West coast origin (depicted in red).
-But we do see a few blue pins on the US-West coast, meaning that the corresponding probe would be routed to the US-East coast instead of the closer US-West coast.
+We can see that most of the US-East coast based probes are correctly routed to the US-East coast origin (depicted in blue) and most of the US-West coast probes are also correctly routed to the US-West coast origin (depicted in red).
+But we do see a few blue pins on the US-West coast, meaning that the corresponding probe is routed to the US-East coast instead of the closer US-West coast.
 Similarly we also see a few red pins on the US-East coast.
 This clearly shows some non-optimal routing behavior.
 Later on we will look in more detail into the reasons for this behavior.

 ## Probe Details